ulsdevteam/islandora_datastream_filenamer/README.md

 If the module is enabled but no configuration is provided, datastream file names will be unaffected by this module.

 Other modules may also modify downloadable datastream file names.
-To find out if any other modules are doing so, you can use the following drush command: `drush hook datastream_filename_alter`
+To find out if any other modules are doing so, you can use the following drush command: `drush hook islandora_datastream_filename_alter`

 ## Author / License